An Introduction to Adult Foster Care and AFC Home Requirements

 Your commitment and ability are the key ingredients.

-- The prospective FC provider must be 18 years or older
+- The prospective FC provider must be 19 years or older.

 - Must have a valid Alabama driver’s license and liability insurance on the automobile.
-Must undergo training and receive the information necessary to prepare for a rewarding experience.
+Must be qualified to provide foster care by virtue of training, experience, and receive the information necessary to prepare for a rewarding experience.

 - Work must not interfere with providing care for the client.